pzivich/zEpid/docs/Causal.rst

   df['enter_sq'] = df['enter'] ** 2  # entry time
   df['enter_cu'] = df['enter'] ** 3

-Now that our dataframe variables are all prepared, we can initialize the ``TimeVaryGFormula`` class.
-The ``TimeVaryGFormula`` class is initialized with a unique identifier for each participant, the exposure column name, the outcome column name, start time for the interval, and the end time for the interval.
-By default, the ``TimeVaryGFormula`` uses the Monte Carlo estimator.
-See the following section for a description of the sequential regression procedure.
+Now that our dataframe variables are all prepared, we can initialize the ``MonteCarloGFormula`` class.
+The ``MonteCarloGFormula`` class is initialized with a unique identifier for each participant, the exposure column name, the outcome column name, start time for the interval, and the end time for the interval.

 .. code:: python

-  g = TimeVaryGFormula(df, idvar='id', exposure='art', outcome='dead', time_in='enter', time_out='out')
+  g = MonteCarloGFormula(df, idvar='id', exposure='art', outcome='dead', time_in='enter', time_out='out')

 Once initialized, we need to fit models for; the outcome, the exposure, and all the time-varying confounders.